secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 This guide will cover how to install the prerequisite software needed for your SGX compatible hardware.
 Once completed your Secret Node will be prepared for the Genesis Games.

-> Note : This launches a devnet on SGX compatible hardware.
-If you complete this guide successfully then your machine can run a secret nodes.
-The Genesis Games have not begun yet and there is no need to run the node for anything other than testing purposes at this point in time.
-This note will be updated at a future date when the games have begun.

-> Note: Please understand that the support secretnodes.org offers is community driven and volunteer based.
-Ultimately you are responsible for keeping your Secret Node running.

 # Part 1 - Setting up your VPS.
 Getting the right configuration on Vultr.